Updated on November 16, 2023

 • Homicidal or suicidal thoughts

-Overdose occurs when heroin overwhelms your body.
+When heroin overwhelms your body, an overdose can occur.
 In a heroin overdose, essential neurons in the brain become suppressed, leading to dangerously slowed or halted breathing.
 The lack of oxygen can seriously affect the brain and other vital organs.

 • Life support